Parenthetical Girls: Breakup

 On June 19, 2017, Pennington announced his new project, Comedienne, which includes Deerhoof's Greg Saunier and longtime collaborator Jherek Bischoff.
 The announcement came alongside news that Parenthetical Girls is officially defunct.

 As of 2019, Pennington is engaged in a project, entitled Popular Music, alongside Prudence Rees-Lee.
 They released their first album, a collection of covers from pop culture called Popular Music Plays in Darkness, on November 20, 2020.
+Their second album, Minor Works, was released on October 13, 2023.
+Their third album, Against Men, was released on April 18th, 2025.